 Your doctor will ask you questions about the symptoms you are experiencing to help find out the cause of the problem, called a diagnosis .
 This may include how long you’ve been experiencing the symptom(s) and how often.

-Relieving symptoms and side effects is an important part of your care and treatment.
+If amyloidosis is diagnosed, relieving symptoms and side effects is an important part of your care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.